-Based solely on its review of the copies of such forms received by the Company and written representations from certain reporting persons during fiscal year 1994, the Company believes that all filing requirements applicable to its Executive Officers, Directors and greater than ten percent beneficial owners were met.
+Based solely on its review of the copies of such forms received by the Company and written representations from certain reporting persons during fiscal year 1995, the Company believes that all filing requirements applicable to its Executive Officers, Directors and greater than ten percent beneficial owners were met, except that one report, covering one transaction, was filed late by a former executive officer, Thomas W. Ryan, after he left the Company.